Peter Smith's Leeds Rhinos match report and player ratings from precious win at Warrington Wolves

-Peter Smith's Leeds Rhinos match report and player ratings for 22-6 win at Warrington Wolves
+Peter Smith's Leeds Rhinos match report and ratings as 2 players get 9s for 22-6 win at Warrington Wolves

 For once, Leeds backed up from a good performance in their previous game, picking up from where they left off in the 54-0 rout of Huddersfield Giants.